Skip to main content

 Where does ClearValue Lending fit in?

-ClearValue Lending is a small-business funding platform that routes each application to one matched lender partner based on your business profile.
-When you apply with ClearValue Lending, we review your full profile — including personal credit, business credit if available, and revenue — to identify the lender most likely to be a fit for your situation.
+ClearValue Lending is a business & personal financing platform that routes each application to the funding partners best matched to it based on your business profile.
+Start at small business financing to see the full range of routes, or apply with ClearValue Lending directly — we review your full profile, including personal credit, business credit if available, and revenue, to identify the lender most likely to be a fit for your situation.

 What the regulators say